 California Water Code section 13050 subdivision (l) defines “pollution” to mean: an alteration of waters of the state by waste to a degree, which unreasonably affects either of the following: (A) the waters for beneficial uses; or (B) facilities which serve these beneficial uses.

+Water Quality Control Policy For Developing California’s Clean Water Act Section 303 (d) List (2015) available at: Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List

+USEPA approved the 2018 303(d) List on June 9, 2021.
+With respect to the Russian River pathogen listings, the 2018 303(d) List is the same as those approved in 2012.

-The State Water Resources Control Board established statewide bacteria objectives applicable to both inland surface waters and ocean waters in Part 3 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays and Estuaries of California- Bacteria Provisions and a Water Quality Variance Policy and Amendment to the Water Quality Control plan for Ocean Waters of California-Bacteria Provisions and a Water Quality Standards Variance Policy and are available at: https://www.waterboards.ca.gov/bacterialobjectives/
+The State Water Resources Control Board established statewide bacteria objectives applicable to both inland surface waters and ocean waters in Part 3 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays and Estuaries of California- Bacteria Provisions and a Water Quality Variance Policy and Amendment to the Water Quality Control plan for Ocean Waters of California-Bacteria Provisions and a Water Quality Standards Variance Policy and are available at: Bacterial Objectives | California State Water Resources Control Board

-https://www.waterboards.ca.gov/water_issues/programs/owts/docs/owts_policy.pdf

-https://www.waterboards.ca.gov/northcoast/water_issues/programs/tmdls/russian_river/pdf/170420/Russian_River_TMDL_MOU_Redacted.pdf
+OWTS Policy (ca.gov)

+Russian_River_TMDL_MOU_Redacted.pdf (ca.gov)

 This TMDL becomes effective upon approval by the Office of Administrative Law (OAL).

-https://www.waterboards.ca.gov/water_issues/programs/nps/plans_policies.html

-https://www.waterboards.ca.gov/water_issues/programs/owts/docs/owts_policy.pdf
+Nonpoint Source Pollution (NPS) Control Program | California State Water Resources Control Board

+OWTS Policy (ca.gov)

 Qualified Professional is an individual licensed or certified by a State of California agency to design OWTS and practice as professionals for other associated reports, as allowed under their license or registration.
 Depending on the work to be performed and various licensing and registration requirements, this may include an individual who possess a registered environmental health specialist certificate or is currently licensed as a professional engineer or professional geologist.
 For the purposes of performing site evaluations, Soil Scientists certified by the Soil Science Society of America are considered qualified professionals.
 A local agency may modify this definition as part of the Local Agency Management Program.